mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 GRNBoost.
 GRNBoost is based on the same concept as GENIE3: inferring regulators for each target gene purely from the gene expression matrix.
 However, GRNBoost does so using the gra- dient-boosting machines (GBM)28 implementation from the XGBoost library29.
 A GBM is an ensemble learning algorithm that uses boosting30 as a strategy to combine multiple weak learners, like shallow trees, into a strong one.
 This contrasts with random forest, the method used by GENIE3, which uses bag- ging (bootstrap aggregation) for model averaging to improve regression accuracy.
 GRNBoost uses gradient-boosted stumps (regression trees of depth 1)31 as the base learner.
 GRNBoost’s main contribution is casting this multiple regression approach into a Map/Reduce32 framework based on Apache Spark2

 RcisTarget.
-RcisTarget is a new R/Bioconductor implementation of the motif enrichment framework of i-cisTarget and iRegulon RcisTarget identifies enriched TF-binding motifs and candidate transcription factors for a gene list.
-In brief, RcisTarget is based on two steps.
+RcisTarget is a new R/Bioconductor implementation of the motif enrichment framework of i-cisTarget and i**Regulon RcisTarget identifies enriched TF-binding motifs and candidate transcription factors for a gene list.** In brief, RcisTarget is based on two steps.
 First, it selects DNA motifs that are significantly over- represented in the surroundings of the transcription start site (TSS) of the genes in the gene set.
 This is achieved by applying a recovery-based method on a database that contains genome-wide cross-species rankings for each motif.
 The motifs that are anno- tated to the corresponding TF and obtain a normalized enrich- ment score (NES) > 3.0 are retained.
 Next, for each motif and gene set, RcisTarget predicts candidate target genes (i.e., genes in the gene set that are ranked above the leading edge).

-AUCell.
-AUCell is a new method that allows researchers to iden- tify cells with active gene regulatory networks in single-cell RNA- seq data.
-The input to AUCell is a gene set, and the output is the gene set ‘activity’ in each cell.
+AUCell. **AUCell is a new method that allows researchers to iden- tify cells with active gene regulatory networks in single-cell RNA- seq data.** The input to AUCell is a gene set, and the output is the gene set ‘activity’ in each cell.
 In SCENIC, these gene sets are the regulons, which consist of the TFs and their putative targets.
 AUCell calculates the enrichment of the regulon as an area under the recovery curve (AUC) across the ranking of all genes in a par- ticular cell, whereby genes are ranked by their expression value.
 This method is therefore independent of the gene expression units and the normalization procedure

 Cell clustering based on gene regulatory networks.
 The cell regulon activity is summarized in a matrix in which the columns represent the cells and the rows the regulons.
 In the binary regu- lon activity matrix, the coordinates of the matrix that correspond to active regulons in a given cell will contain a “1,” and “0” oth- erwise.
 The equivalent matrix, which contains the continuous AUC values for each cell regulon, is normally referred to as the AUC activity matrix.
 Clustering of either of the regulon activ- ity matrices reveals groups of regulons (jointly, a network) that are recurrently active across a subset of cells.
 The binary activity matrix tends to highlight higher order similarities across cells (and therefore highly reduces batch effects and technical biases); on the other hand, the AUC matrix allows researchers to observe more subtle changes.